 Is it a fad or a viable marketing tool companies can utilize?
 Our group definitely skews toward the latter view.
 SM is a way to build relationships with customers, opening a two-way conversation.
 This added avenue of communication can then lead to product improvements, address customer satisfaction complaints, and help launch new products or services.

-monitoring tools, such as Brandwatch and Radian6, are helping marketing organizations realize their return on investment.
+While Social Media may not result in a direct correlation to bottom-line sales, monitoring tools, such as Brandwatch and Radian6, are helping marketing organizations realize their return on investment.

 Networking